Docs

 ): TlbMessage<TBody, TlbExternalOutMessageInfo>?

-Find a external-out message in the send result list by specified parameters.
+Find an external-out message in the send result list by specified parameters.

 Example: